clulab/eidos/README.md

 Processing the vector files and ontologies used in grounding can consume multiple minutes of time, so if you want to run Eidos more than once with the vectors, then it's useful to cache a preprocessed version of them along with the otherwise preinstalled ontologies.
-This requires a large amounnt of memory, possibly 8 or 10GB, so please read the [notes](#notes) below.
+This requires a large amount of memory, possibly 8 or 10GB, so please read the [notes](#notes) below.
 If the files are located as described above and the configuration file `eidos.conf` is adjusted appropriately and there is enough memory, then the command
 ```bash